 Nathan Sturman took his first flying lesson at Turner Field in 1963.

-Ned Holteen, a Fort Washington dentist, piloted his planes from Turner for the 30 years, but sold his Cherokee after learning that Turner soon would be closed.
+Ned Holteen, a Fort Washington dentist and member of the Flying Dentists who brought dental care to the people in the Carribean - took off from Turner for 30 years, but sold his Cherokee-Lance after learning that Turner soon would be closed.
+(Philadelphia Inquirer March 20, 1986 page 162

 "I'm sorry to see it go. . . .
 It's the end of an era."